pen091/cs01/token/token.md

 	what is string literals in C ?

-It a way to represent string likie "hello world".
+It a way to represent string like "hello world".

 NOTE : In C language there is no format to represent
        string except using the concept of pointers.